-- 5.5 While corporate governance considerations (such as, for example, ownership structures or board effectiveness) are not explicitly included in the ESG Impact Ratings framework, they are an important part of the overall evaluation of an investment opportunity and are considered by the investment analysts as part of the credit research and the initial evaluation of an investment. - 5.6 The ESG Committee provides guidance to the analysts on the ESG Impact Rating ranges for each industry.
-Analysts rate issuers based on the severity of the negative sustainability impacts and the issuers' efforts to reduce and minimise negative, as well as enhance positive impacts.
-These ratings reflect the qualitative judgement of our credit analysts regarding sustainability impacts. - (a) An ESG Impact Rating between 40-100 requires that: - (i) an issuer's economic activities, products and services are inherently positive for either the environment or society; and
+- 5.5 While corporate governance considerations (such as, for example, ownership structures or board effectiveness) are not considered to directly affect an issuer's impacts on the environment and society, they are an important part of the overall evaluation of an investment opportunity and are considered by the investment analysts as part of the credit research and the initial evaluation of an investment. - 5.6 The ESG Committee provides detailed guidance to the analysts on the environmental and social impacts of issuers and/or issues for 150+ GICS2 sub-industries.
+The PGIM Fixed Income ESG Committee also provides a detailed governance guidance covering major governance factors and relevance for credit risk analysis and ESG Impact Ratings.
+Analysts rate issuers based on the severity of the negative sustainability impacts and the issuers'